luisgerhorst/chat-v3/README.md

 5. Run "npm install" to download all required node_modules defined in package.json

+6. Change the HTTP server's port to 80 by searching for "var port = " (should be at line 273 in server.js) and changing 9004 to 80.

-6. Run server.js with node by typing "node server.js", or if you want to run it as deamon use "nohup node server.js &".
+7. Run server.js with node by typing "node server.js", or if you want to run it as deamon use "nohup node server.js &".
 That's it!

 ## Settings

 Note: Line numbers may be different.

-**HTTTP and Socket.io port:** search for "var port =", line 273
+**HTTP and Socket.io port:** search for "var port = ", line 273

 **CouchDB host:** search for "couchDB.host = ", line 200